DIS-Connect/binomial-option-pricing/README.md

 $Pr(V_t >  1) > 0$

-The Law of One Price now states that:
+The Law of One Price states that:

 $Pr(V^a_t = V^b_t) = 1$ for any portfolios $V^a$ and $V^b$ and time $t$